-Currently, at least 969 MSC clinical trials are in progress in different parts of the world, including within the United States, European Union, China, Middle East, and South Korea.
+Currently, around 1,400 MSC clinical trials are in progress in different parts of the world, including within the United States, European Union, China, Middle East, and South Korea.
 Only a small number of clinical trials using MSCs have reached Phase III, indicating that only a limited number of MSC products have near-term market potential and the therapeutic market for MSCs remains early-stage.

 Because MSCs have a distinctive capacity to survey damaged tissue and to respond by modulating the immune system and turning off inflammation, they are increasingly being explored for regenerative applications on a global basis.
 With nearly a thousand clinical trials registered worldwide, could MSCs revolutionize modern medicine as we know it?